Firmachain (FCT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Firmachain Historical Price

-According to the latest data gathered on Firmachain live price page, the current price of Firmachain is 0.03320107USD.
-The circulating supply of Firmachain(FCT) is 990.72M FCT , giving it a market capitalization of $32.91M.
+According to the latest data gathered on Firmachain live price page, the current price of Firmachain is 0.03175783USD.
+The circulating supply of Firmachain(FCT) is 993.30M FCT , giving it a market capitalization of $31.55M.

 The Firmachain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FCT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.